nonmodernist/dcda30970/content/how-to-post.md

 **IMPORTANT:** your files must go into the correct folders for the site to work.

-- Your `.md` file needs to go into [/content/blog](https://github.com/nonmodernist/dcda30970/tree/main/content/blog).
+- Your `.md` file needs to go into [/content/blog]
-- If you have images, they need to go into [static](https://github.com/nonmodernist/dcda30970/tree/main/static).
+- If you have images, they need to go into [static].

 Once you have committed your changes, the site should automatically rebuild and publish your post within a few minutes, thanks to some complicated stuff on the backend that Dr. Edwards has set up.